code-by-jin/processor/README.md

-# Processor Checkpoint 2 -- The Fully Functional Processor
+# A Fully Functional Processor
-### Team members: Wenxin Xu (wx65) and Jin Zhou (jz230)

-Our testing is based on the Waveform.

-Our design is based on the reference of slide 14 in Lecture 8.

 ### Clock Design
 As shown in the table below.
 Given the skeleton clock as clk, IMem and DMem will use clk as clock; PC and Register will divide the clk by four as their own clock.